sorinvisan89/cloudbeds/README.md

 # Cloudbeds Microservice API
 This is a POC Microservice implemented based on the given requirements.
-It consists of a single REST controller which has 3 operations:
+It consists of two REST controllers which have a total of 4 operations:
 1) Create an user
+2) Create an address
-2) Add an address to that user
+3) Add an address to that user
-3) Search users by country
+4) Search users by country

 It consists of a GRPC server which has one operation:
 1) Retrieve an user by Id.